ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ### Endpoint Objects

-* Endpoint: An endpoint represents an identifier for one side of a transport connection.
+An Endpoint identifier identifies for one side of a transport connection.
-  Endpoints can be Local Endpoints or Remote Endpoints, and respectively represent an identity that the application uses for the source or destination of a connection.
+  Endpoints can be Local Endpoints or Remote Endpoints, and the Endpoint identifiers can respectively represent an identity that the application uses for the source or destination of a connection.
-  An endpoint can be specified at various levels of abstraction.
+  An Endpoint identifier can be specified at various levels of abstraction.
-  An endpoint at a higher level of abstraction (such as a hostname) can be resolved to more concrete identities (such as IP addresses).
-A destination endpoint can also represent a multicast group or anycast address.
+  An Endpoint identifier at a higher level of abstraction (such as a hostname) can be resolved to more concrete identities (such as IP addresses).
+A Remote Endpoint Identifier can also represent a multicast group or anycast address.
   In the case of multicast, this selects a multicast transport for communication.

-* Remote Endpoint: The Remote Endpoint represents the application's identifier for a peer that can participate in a transport connection; for example, the combination of a DNS name for the peer and a service name/port.
+* Remote Endpoint Identifier: The Remote Endpoint Identifier represents the application's identifier for a peer that can participate in a transport connection; for example, the combination of a DNS name for the peer and a service name/port.

-* Local Endpoint: The Local Endpoint represents the application's identifier for itself that it uses for transport connections; for example, a local IP address and port.
+* Local Endpoint Identifier: The Local Endpoint Identifier represents the application's identifier for itself that it uses for transport connections; for example, a local IP address and port.

 ### Connections and Related Objects {#objects}

 * Connection: A Connection object represents one or more active transport protocol instances that can send and/or receive Messages between Local and Remote Endpoints.
 It is an abstraction that represents the communication.
 The Connection object holds state pertaining to the underlying transport protocol instances and any ongoing data transfers.
 For example, an active Connection can represent a connection-oriented protocol such as TCP, or can represent a fully-specified 5-tuple for a connectionless protocol such as UDP, where the Connection remains an abstraction at the endpoints.
 It can also represent a pool of transport protocol instances, e.g., a set of TCP and QUIC connections to equivalent endpoints, or a stream of a multi-streaming transport protocol instance.
 Connections can be created from a Preconnection or by a Listener.

 * Preconnection: A Preconnection object is a representation of a Connection that has not yet been established.
-It has state that describes parameters of the Connection: the Local Endpoint from which that Connection will be established, the Remote Endpoint ({{preestablishment}}) to which it will connect, and Transport Properties that influence the paths and protocols a Connection will use.
+It has state that describes parameters of the Connection: the Local Endpoint Identifier from which that Connection will be established, the Remote Endpoint Identifier ({{preestablishment}}) to which it will connect, and Transport Properties that influence the paths and protocols a Connection will use.
 A Preconnection can be either fully specified (representing a single possible Connection), or it can be partially specified (representing a family of possible Connections).
 The Local Endpoint ({{preestablishment}}) is required for a Preconnection used to `Listen` for incoming Connections, but optional if it is used to `Initiate` a Connection.
-The Remote Endpoint is required in a Preconnection that used to `Initiate` a Connection, but is optional if it is used to `Listen` for incoming Connections.
-The Local Endpoint and the Remote Endpoint are both required if a peer-to-peer `Rendezvous` is to occur based on the Preconnection.
+The Remote Endpoint Identifier is required in a Preconnection that used to `Initiate` a Connection, but is optional if it is used to `Listen` for incoming Connections.
+The Local Endpoint Identifier and the Remote Endpoint Identifier are both required if a peer-to-peer `Rendezvous` is to occur based on the Preconnection.

 * Transport Properties: Transport Properties allow the application to express their requirements, prohibitions, and preferences and configure a Transport Services system.
 There are three kinds of Transport Properties: